When to use it

 These high volume logs tend to be less critical, but they are still incredibly helpful for investigations and detecting threats.

 They can then use Scanner to index their data lake for fast search from Scanner's UI.
-Additionally, thanks to Scanner's custom search command in Splunk, their data lake is also searchable directly from Splunk.

 And now here is how the costs change.
 Before Scanner, the bill for ingesting 1TB of logs per day into the SIEM is around $1M/year.
 Low volume logs are responsible for $500k of costs, and high volume logs are also responsible for $500k of costs.

-Low volume log sources in Splunk
+Low volume log sources in Traditional SIEM

 25-100 log sources